farcel/learnAnalytics-HDI-Hero/README.md

 + Overview of HDInsight
 + Examining Azure Data Lake Storage
 + Fundamentals of Hive and Spark
-+ Hive Labs
++ Automating Deployments and Management with Azure CLI

 ### Day Two

++ Submitting Script Actions with Azure CLI
-+ Tuning and Configuring Hive Jobs
++ Monitoring Clusters and Resources with OMS
-+ Tuning and Configuring Spark Applications
++ Queues and Job Scheduling
-+ R Server on HDInsight
-+ Machine Learning with Spark

 ### Day Three

 + Distributed Deep Learning Frameworks on Spark
-+ Hackathon
++ Operationalization

 ## Contributing